Eoljjang/projects/QRHunter/README.md

 * Have fun with the app!

 ### Notable Features
-* Search for other players.
+* Supports many different players on various devices.
 * Easily change the color theme of the appto match one's aesthetic choosing.
 * Comment on posts.
 * See leaderboards of all players.